NOCTLJRNE/Commands-Testing/README.md

 To summarize, rewards from my NN will be prioritized for:
 - covering NN server cost.
 - developping & promoting CC based dapps.
-- no rev shares until further notice.
+And finally no rev shares until further notice.

 ## :link: My other social pages/links :link:
 - My linkedin profile [linkedin](https://www.linkedin.com/in/bao-an-pham-ho-b04814a3/).